How to pick the best anomaly detector?: Introduction

 where $\epsilon_{S/B}$ is the signal/background efficiency after selecting the most anomalous events with the anomaly detector.
 The SIC is a multiplicative factor that quantifies the extent to which the anomaly detector enhances the significance of the new physics hiding in the data.
 Our goal is to select an anomaly detector that can achieve a high SIC sensitivity to any signal that is actually present in the given dataset.

 So far, when it comes to different approaches (e.g.\ autoencoders vs.\ weak supervision), the idea has been to just try them all, as seen in Ref.~\cite{CMS:2024nsz}.
 Within a given approach, there are myriad smaller but still vital choices to make: which model epoch to pick during training, which model architecture and hyperparameters to use, or even which features to use.
-Metrics traditionally used to guide these choices, such as the SIC and area under curve (AUC), are based on truth labels and require the use of benchmark signals.
+Metrics traditionally used to guide these c qhoices, such as the SIC and area under curve (AUC), are based on truth labels and require the use of benchmark signals.
 This is clearly not satisfactory for anomaly detection as the added signal dependence may, in the worst case, work against finding a signal actually present in the data.

 Consequently, none of the existing experimental anomaly detection analyses~\cite{ATLAS:2020iwa,ATLAS:2023azi,ATLAS:2023ixc,CMS:2024nsz,ATLAS:2025obc,ATLAS:2025kuz,CMS:2025dbd,CMS:2025eou} report systematic model optimization.
 Model architectures and training parameters are generally derived from the original publication introducing the corresponding method, with adjustments to network capacity to deal with the larger experimental datasets.
 In some cases~\cite{ATLAS:2023ixc,CMS:2024nsz,CMS:2025dbd}, parameters have been retuned using a small set of benchmark signals.
 In Refs.~\cite{CMS:2024nsz,CMS:2025dbd}, anomaly scores have been selected from different classifier runs or epochs in certain approaches -- CWoLa Hunting and TNT used the number of events selected in the signal region at a fixed background efficiency in the side bands as a metric; and CATHODE used the validation loss, following Ref.~\cite{Hallin:2021wme}.
+In Ref.~\cite{Grosso:2024wjt}, combining different anomaly detection models has been studied in the context of the NLPM methodology~\cite{DAgnolo:2018cun}.

 In this paper we introduce ARGOS (Above Random Gain Of SIC), a new {\it fully data-driven} metric for selecting the best anomaly detector.
 The key ingredient (besides the anomaly detector) that is required to calculate ARGOS is what we refer to as a background template (BT), which is a sample of events following the distribution of SM background in the signal region (SR).
 Then ARGOS is defined to be: